 Once the property has been tidied and prepared ready for sale and you are confident that it has maximum kerbside appeal, now’s the time to instruct us to erect a ‘for sale board’ and implement an agreed marketing campaign.

-Consider Offers and agree a sale
+Consider offers and agree a sale

 Once the property has been properly marketed and you are attracting viewings, you can expect one or more offers.
 This is the next stage that requires input from an experienced professional estate agent.
 At Duncan Yeardley we can advise on which buyer to choose and why.
 It is critical that you get this right if you are to retain your own chain in tact and keep your seller happy.

 At the same time, or perhaps before, your solicitor will usually apply for your deeds from your mortgagee and send you various pieces of paper to complete.
 These are important and must be completed accurately.
-He will also contact the buyer with a draft contract and details of the terms of sale.
+They will also contact the buyer with a draft contract and details of the terms of sale.

-Searches and Pre Contract Inquiries
+Searches and Pre Contract enquiries

 At the same time, the buyer’s solicitor will be submitting formal ‘searches’ to various bodies including the Land Registry, The Local Council, The Coal Board, The Environment Agency and others.
 Together with the questionnaire referred to above and the contract for sale and the Title Deeds (Effectively the owner’s proof of ownership and now usually registered with the Land Registry in most cases), the buyer’s solicitor is checking that the property is not blighted by some former use or some easement, legal interest or physical defect to the land, such as contamination or flooding, etc.